By Melissa Gautier | Photo by Betty Luis

 “The benefits of acupuncture and herbs are better sleep, a healthier immune system, improved circulation, and less stress.
 When you treat the root of illness, anything is possible, and the body starts to balance itself again,” she says.

-In addition to her private practice in The Woodlands, Dr. Kristensen is the lead acupuncturist at Houston Methodist Hospital and a faculty member of the American College of Acupuncture and Oriental Medicine.
+In addition to her private practice in The Woodlands, Dr. Kristensen recently stepped down as the lead acupuncturist at Houston Methodist Hospital but continues to fill in every so often when needed.
 She received her Doctorate of Acupuncture and Chinese Medicine from Pacific College of Health and Science, and her master’s degree from ACAOM.
 She welcomes new patients and looks forward to helping others improve their health through the benefits of acupuncture, herbs, and holistic wellness.